-YES!
-It’ll stay fresh for 3-4 months if it's properly stored in an airtight container or freezer bag.
+Granola will stay fresh in the freezer for 3-4 months if it's properly stored in an airtight container or freezer bag.
 Thaw it out for 10-20 minutes before serving.

 If you make this Vegan Granola recipe, let me know what you think by ★ star rating it and leaving a comment below.
 It would really make my day.
 You can also follow me on Instagram and share your creation with me.
 Just tag me @veganhuggs and hashtag #veganhuggs so I don’t miss it.

 - 1 teaspoon vanilla extract

 - ½ cup raw almonds , coarsely chopped